VJoshi611/Excel-Store-Data-Analysis/README.md

 - list top 10 states contributing to the sales
 - relation between age and gender based on number
 - which channel is contributing to the max sales
 - highest selling category ? etc..

+  ## Project Steps :
+  - Observing Entities in raw data and going through the data.
+  - Identifying Null values and replacing with appropriate method.
+  - Data Cleaning
+  - Data Processing
+  - Dashboard
+  - Business Insights